DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/swept-volume-clipper.md

 The safety node now runs the full chain end to end: ego-motion compensation, background filtering, clustering, person/object discrimination, reachable-envelope enforcement, and zone classification, out to the serial, GPIO, and MQTT outputs that drive a real arm.

-The arm is printing.
-When it's assembled, the real link geometry goes into the configuration and the reachable-envelope shaping becomes physical instead of theoretical.
-The demo video becomes possible after that.
+When the arm is fully assembled, the real link geometry goes into the configuration and the reachable-envelope shaping becomes physical instead of theoretical.
+A full working demo video will follow.

 ---